 To make matters worse, few meet the National Highway Traffic and Safety Administration roof safety standards for automobiles – which are woefully low to begin with.
 Rollovers are among the most precarious of these situations, usually occurring because of the absence of a lower center of gravity.
 Tragically, when making a normal evasive maneuver that cars are able to safely complete every day, rapid-fire corrective action causes SUVs to tip and roll and the results can be disastrous.

 The danger of SUV rollovers is now epidemic.
 Rollovers themselves accounted for more fatalities in the United States than side and rear crashes combined.
 Car accidents from rollovers also resulted in tens of thousands of serious personal injuries, including fractured skulls and paralysis.
 Rollover accidents in SUVs are even more dangerous than rollovers in regular cars – based on studies conducted by the National Highway Traffic Safety Association (NHTSA), 79 percent of fatalities in a single-SUV crash involve a rollover compared to only 45 percent for passenger vehicles.

 We can help

-If you were injured in an auto vs. auto collision or other car accident, DeShaw Trial Lawyers has experienced personal injury attorneys who can help.
+If you were injured in an auto vs. auto collision or other car accident, Dr. Aaron DeShaw Esq is the experienced personal injury attorneys who can help you.
 Extensive experience in representing clients seriously injured in car accident and truck collisions allows these lawyers to better help clients who have received head injuries, brain injuries, inner ear injuries, neck and back injuries, amputations, paralysis, paraplegia, quadriplegia, or death.
 Hesitating in pursing your case may prevent you filing a claim for injuries, under what is called a “statute of limitations.”